FFFF-0000h/Tech-Scrolls/README.md

 - **open source**: Open source describes code that is available publicly and that anyone can use.
 People can take it and modify it for their purposes.

 - **open source software**: Open source software (OSS) is software that is distributed with its source code, making it available for use, modification, and distribution with its original rights.
 OSS typically includes a license that allows programmers to modify the software to best fit their needs and control how the software can be distributed.

+- **organic**: describes social media content that ranks highly because individual users have liked, reposted, or viewed it—not because companies have paid to promote the content.
+Articles, memes, and videos that go viral through online community sharing (as opposed to paid advertising) are considered organic.

 - **OOTB**: “Out of the Box.”
 Also known as “Off the Shelf.”
 These are the ready-made, plug-and-play options for features and functions that you can download and install without the need to customize or configure.